 Many enterprise-level SaaS companies use this approach with great success, as you will see below.

-Hiding prices is not the best strategy when selling common goods, but there are cases when it's highly beneficial.
-Mainly if your software targets enterprises, solves many business purposes, and aligns deeply with the company's processes.
+Hiding prices is not the best strategy when selling common goods, but there are cases when it’s highly beneficial.
+For certain SaaS products, hiding prices can be a strategic choice.
+Mainly if your software targets enterprises, solves many business purposes, and aligns deeply with the company’s processes.

-ERP's (Enterprise Resource Planning systems) are a great example.
+ERP’s (Enterprise Resource Planning systems) are a great example.
 This kind of software integrates with companies on many levels and in many ways.
-It's not always possible to put the costs of it in simple plans.
-There is a very long customer discovery process here, which doesn't end with one sales demo call.
+When deciding on pricing transparency, it is important to understand your target market, including their needs and willingness to pay.
+It’s not always possible to put the costs of it in simple plans.
+There is a very long customer discovery process here, which doesn’t end with one sales demo call.

 Enterprise customers don’t want to rush such decisions either.
 To ensure that the tool will cover their needs, they need to exchange a certain amount of knowledge with the product’s team.